Email FacebookTwitterMenu burgerClose thin

 Tips on Investing

 • What role should penny stocks play in your portfolio?
 The best way to come up with the answer to that for your portfolio is by working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Make sure your investment assets fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help align your assets with your risk tolerance.